thelfer/mfem-mgis/docs/web/tutorial.md

 > All the classes and funtions of the `MFEM/MGIS` project are place in
 > the `mfem_mgis` namespace.

-This call is mostly useful in parallel and handle:
+This call is mostly useful in parallel and handles:

 - The initialization of interprocess communications handled by the [`MPI` framework](https://www.mpi-forum.org/docs/).